suphiyasin/instagram-advanced-user-finder/README.md

   </b><br/>

 # How to use
-<b>Your panel is /userpanel/ backend is only where the api files are</b>
+<b>Your panel is /userpanel/ backend is only where the api files are<br/></b>
-So Login Name : userpanel
+So Login Name : userpanel<br/>
 Login password : Enter the api key that I gave you for free on Saturday and Sunday.
-If we are not on saturday or sunday please contact me on telegram.
+If we are not on saturday or sunday please contact me on telegram.<br/>

 # How to use Collector For User
 <b>